How To Train For Aconcagua PLUS The 6-Month Aconcagua Training Plan

 2. Trip Duration

 It normally takes 21 days to reach the summit and return.
 That’s 21 days of lugging your gear around, being exposed to extreme altitudes, and most of the time disrupted sleep.
 It is essentially 3 weeks of your body accumulating the physical stress and strain of those conditions.
-It is an endurance event that requires you to not only be able to give 100% of your effort and energy each day but also quickly and fully recover before the start of the next day.
+It is an endurance event which is why, in my coaching programs, each week is made up of 50% Aerobic training in Zone 2.
+Doing this will massively build your aerobic base and as a result, you’ll be able to go for hours on end without tiring.

 3. Load Carrying